-6.12 RESPONSIBILITY
+6.5 RESPONSIBILITY

-The competitor is responsible for any loss or damage between receiving the logger at briefing and return of it after the flight.
+The competitor is responsible for any loss or damage between handing over at briefing and return of the logger after the flight for any BalloonLive Sensor rented from the BFA/HACD.

-6.13 GPS-LOGGER FAILURE (II.17)
+6.6 GPS-LOGGER FAILURE

-- 6.13.1 Reported malfunctions are considered failures only when they can be reproduced after flight.
+- 6.6.1 Reported malfunctions are considered failure only when they can be reproduced after flight.
 When a failure is found, the officials may ask the competitor to provide his GPS equipment to substitute the missing track information.
-Not carrying the official logger in the basket or not turning it on does not constitute logger malfunction. - 6.13.2 If the official logger is not carried in flight or turned on, but an approved GPS (see 6.9.2) with a usable track is provided, the competitor will receive a penalty of 200 task points on the first task of the flight for a first offense.
-Subsequent offenses will be penalized by no result on logger results and up to 200 task points on marker results. - 6.13.3 In case both the official track log and the competitor's GPS are not providing the necessary information to establish a result, the competitor will not receive a result based on track points.
+Not carrying the official logger in the basket or not turning it on does not constitute logger malfunction. - 6.6.2 If the official logger is not carried in flight, not turned on or turned on after launch, but an approved GPS with a usable track is provided, the competitor will receive a penalty of up to 200 task points on the first task of the flight for the first offense.
+A competitor penalized under this rule cannot achieve a score less than Group B

+Subsequent offenses will be penalized by no result on logger results and up to 200 task points on marker results.

+- 6.6.3 In case both the official track log and the competitor's GPS are not providing the necessary information to establish a result, the competitor will not receive a result based on track points.
 Marker results will be penalized up to 200 task points when no official or approved track log is available.
-It is therefore in the competitor's interest to equip himself with a GPS that provides track information usable for scoring (position, altitude and time in accordance with II.22) and use the same set-up (sampling time interval, map datum, minimum track point memory, etc. in accordance with II.17) as the official logger. - 6.13.4 An electronic mark recorded by a competitor's GPS equipment can only be used if the equipment has been approved by the Director before the flight or specific rules under Section II have been followed.
-Otherwise the competitor will be scored to his nearest electronic mark of the official logger, nearest physical mark or landing position, whichever is best.
+Backup loggers should have the same settings as the Balloon Live Sensor including barometric altitude (see II.17 c).
+If a backup device does not have the same settings, it may, at the discretion of the officials, be disallowed. - 6.6.4 An electronic mark recorded by a competitor's GPS equipment can only be used if the equipment has been approved by the Director before the flight or specific rules under Section II have been followed.
+Otherwise, the competitor will be scored to his nearest electronic mark of the official logger, nearest physical mark or landing position, whichever is best.
 A score to a track point will not be made.